 TVA is considering improvements to its transmission system that would provide power for growing load and increase power reliability in the Batesville, Charleston, Coffeeville, and Oakland areas of Yalobusha County.

-The new line would consist of single-circuit, steel pole structures centered on new 100-foot-wide right of way.
+The new line would consist primarily of steel, single-pole structures centered on new 100-foot-wide right of way.

 The project is expected to be in service in winter 2024-2025.
 Construction is scheduled to begin in fall 2023.
 (Dates are subject to change.
 During projects of this magnitude, unexpected issues may arise, resulting in the need to adjust the schedule.)

 TVA's process for siting new transmission projects is designed to allow public input at various stages.
 TVA is committed to working with area stakeholders to address concerns during various stages of the project.
 Comments received during the comment period will be used in reaching a decision on the proposed action.

 TVA is interested in receiving comments concerning how this project may affect the environment, historic properties or any other issues associated with this proposal.
 Any comments received, including names and addresses, will become part of the administrative record and will be available for public inspection.